walonCode/learning_go/Readme.md

 - What are packages
 - Learnt how to create a packages and  use them in a project
 - Learnt about testing packages using go testing library

+### 🔹 Lesson 10: Inbuit Packages
+- Learnt about fmt,io,os, http
+- Learnt how server can be easily created in go

 ## 📝 Problems Folder
 The **problems** folder contains coding challenges related to each lesson to reinforce learning through hands-on practice.